What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?: Numerical Outcomes

 \subsection{Starobinsky Model}

-We present a comprehensive numerical investigation of the Starobinsky-type inflationary scenario embedded in a non-minimal gravitational framework, defined by the Jordan-frame coupling function $f(\phi) = \xi \phi^2$ and an Einstein-frame potential that emerges from an $R + R^2$ gravity theory.
+We present a comprehensive numerical investigation of the Starobinsky-type inflationary scenario embedded in a non-minimal gravitational framework, defined by the Jordan frame coupling function $f(\phi) = \xi \phi^2$ and an Einstein frame potential that emerges from an $R + R^2$ gravity theory.
 The scalaron mass is fixed at $M = 10^{-5} M_{\mathrm{Pl}}$, consistent with COBE normalization and compatible with the inflationary scale required by the latest CMB observations \cite{Planck:2018jri,BICEP:2021xfz}.